 Think of it like a creme brulee recipe in the form of a pie!
 Well, sort of.
 This southern buttermilk pie doesn’t have the crystallized sugar topping, but as it bakes it develops its own thin layer of deliciousness on top!

 What is Buttermilk Pie?

 This old-fashioned buttermilk pie, also known as “make-do” pie, originates from a time when ingredients were sparse and money was tight.
 So, people had to “make do” with what they had.

 And so the tender, sweet and tangy, custard-like pie was born from a few simple ingredients in a buttery flaky pie crust!
 It’s a popular pie in the South just like Southern sweet potato pie.

-The custardy filling isn’t as smooth as a creamy custard, but instead has the familiar texture of a pecan pie, ensuring every bite is nice and light.
+The custardy filling isn’t as smooth as a creamy custard, but instead has the familiar texture of my easy pecan pie, ensuring every bite is nice and light.
 The buttermilk combined with the sugar and the optional lemon juice is what strikes a pleasurable balance of sweet and tangy.